mbrukman/sense-engine/README.md

 This package gives you everything you need to run your favorite programming language or console-based application as a dashboard on the Sense Platform's cloud infrastructure, using the same user interface as the officially-supported dashboards.

-User-defined dashboards are [[npm | npmjs.org]] modules that export a single function, which complies with the specification documented below.
+User-defined dashboards are [npm | npmjs.org] modules that export a single function, which complies with the specification documented below.
 Their package.json files must have an entry called `sense`.
 There are three example dashboards to get you started in the examples folder.

 To deploy a custom dashboard, simply stick it in `/home/sense/node_modules` in one of your projects.
 When you launch dashboards from that project in the future, the new dashboard type will be available in the drop-down menu.

 ### The exported function

+The function your dashboard module exports should

 ### The `sense` entry in package.json